pierreyoda/newstackwhodis/src/routes/blog/hncli-2-architecture/+page.svelte.md

 ## Goal

-If you haven'haven't read it yet, I advise you to take a look at the [concept article](/blog/hncli-1-concept).
+If you haven't read it yet, I advise you to take a look at the [concept article](/blog/hncli-1-concept).

 The required features listed in the project description were pretty clear right from the start of my project.
 I am aware that other Hacker News Terminal UIs already do exist, even [an impressive one](https://github.com/aome510/hackernews-TUI) in Rust.
 I did not look at the code of any of these projects.